Seljuk Empire: Metalwork

-Seljuk celestial globe with stand, Iran, 1144–45, Louvre Museum.
+Seljuk celestial globe with stand, Iran, 1144–1145, Louvre Museum.
 The globe mentions: "This globe includes all the stars mentioned in the book of the Almagest after modifying them in proportion with the interval between the calculations of Ptolemy and the year [A.H.]
 540, i.e. 1144.
-[It is t]he work of (san‘at) Yunis b. al-Husayn al-Asturlabi [in the] year 539".
+It is the work of (san'at) Yunis b. al-Husayn al-Asturlabi [in the] year 539".

 Starting around the middle of the 12th century, there appears to have been a major increase in the number of artistic metalwork objects produced in the eastern Islamic world (roughly Iran and Central Asia).
 More of these objects have survived from after the 1140s than from before this period.
 The major centers of production were initially concentrated in the Khorasan region, including Nishapur, Herat, and Ghazna.
 There is some scholarly debate about the patronage of these objects, with some suggesting that the growth in production is explainable by the growth of a bourgeoisie in Khorasan which had the means to afford such costly craftsmanship.
 This is attested in part by inscriptions naming merchant owners, but most surviving objects are nonetheless attributed by their inscriptions to sultans, royal household members, or state officials.
 In the early 13th century, this expansion of metalwork art and patronage also occurred further west, in the Levant and Mesopotamia, under the successors of the Great Seljuks (the Zengids, the Artuqids, and the Anatolian Seljuks), spurred in part by the immigration of metalworkers from Iran.

 Made of bronze or brass, objects could also be inlaid with copper and silver.
 This latter technique had fallen out of fashion in previous centuries but it underwent a revival that probably originated in Khorasan during this period.
-The forms produced include both traditional Khorasani types, such as fluted ewers and hooded incense burners, and newe shapes, such as penboxes with rounded ends and candlesticks with drum-like bodies.
+The forms produced include both traditional Khorasani types, such as fluted ewers and hooded incense burners, and new shapes, such as penboxes with rounded ends and candlesticks with drum-like bodies.
 Many metal vessels also featured zoomorphic forms.
 The most sophisticated works were created by raising and sinking, with decoration executed in repoussé.
 To create some shapes, multiple metal sheets were carefully soldered together, with the seams made invisible by various means, such as by camouflaging them under decorative friezes.
 The wide range of ornamental motifs include arabesques, geometric designs, real and mythological animals, and even scenes of human figures such as musicians and horsemen.
 Arabic inscriptions are found on almost all metalwork art objects.
 An innovation of this period, almost exclusive to metalwork, is the rendering of Arabic script into figurative forms.
-The earliest example of this is found on the so-called Bobrinsky Bucket.
+The earliest example of this is found on the so-called Bobrinski Bucket.